jorgesanchezalmeida/polytropic-fits/README.md

 Modification history:
 --------------------

-	- August 2021.
+	- Sept 2021.
 First attemp to set up all the materials needed to distribute the code.

 Procedure:
 ----------

-	Download and untar the file 'polytropes.tar'
+	Download and unzip the GitHub repositoty 'polytropic_fit'

 Scripts
 -------